Understanding Home Warranties in Real Estate Transactions

 Timing and Strategy

-With 2026 trending toward a more balanced housing market, buyers have more leverage to request warranty coverage than they did during the 2021-2023 seller's market.
-The best time to negotiate is when making your initial offer or during the inspection negotiation period.
-For more detailed scripts and tactics, see our guide on how to negotiate a home warranty.
+With 2026 trending toward a more balanced housing market, buyers have more leverage to request warranty coverage than they did during the 2021 to 2023 seller's market.
+In today's environment, inventory is higher, buyers compare more listings, homes take longer to sell, and negotiation pressure has increased.
+The best time to negotiate is when making your initial offer or during the inspection response period.
+For scripts and tactics, see our guide on how to negotiate a home warranty.

 In Your Initial Offer: Include a clause requesting seller-paid home warranty coverage as part of your offer terms.
 This is particularly effective in buyer-friendly markets where sellers need incentives to close deals.